 The EDUCAUSE IT Issues Panel

 The EDUCAUSE IT Issues Panel includes individuals from EDUCAUSE member institutions to provide quick feedback to EDUCAUSE on current issues, problems, and proposals across higher education IT.
 Susan Grajek, EDUCAUSE vice president of data, research, and analytics coordinates the group's activities and reports.
 Panel members serve for one year with staggered terms.

 Most Issues Panel members are CIOs, other senior IT or library leaders, or faculty, selected by EDUCAUSE to reflect the composition of its membership.
 The group may on occasion include others with useful perspectives, such as leaders from other associations or non-IT higher education leaders.
 Membership in the group is by invitation only, its discussions are private except for the reports mentioned below, and individual members’ contributions are kept confidential.

 Members of the Issues Panel have two principal responsibilities:

-From time to time – no more frequently than weekly, and probably at least once a month – EDUCAUSE asks Issues Panel members to respond to specific questions.
+From time to time – no more frequently than monthly – EDUCAUSE asks Issues Panel members to respond to specific questions.
 Sometimes these questions are about topics that have arisen during events or in online discussions; the goal is a quick read on how widespread or important those topics are.
 Sometimes the questions are about actions EDUCAUSE might take or changes it might make to existing programs.
 Issues Panel members agree to respond to such questions quickly, generally within 48 hours.